USNavalResearchLaboratory/turboWAVE/docs/install-easy.rst

 #.
 Run the installer

-	* Type ``twinstall`` for installations on a local machine.
+	* Type ``twinstall`` for installations on a local machine, or a remote machine with X forwarding.
-	* Type ``twinstall --terminal`` for installation on a remote machine.
+	* Type ``twinstall --terminal`` for installation on a remote machine where X forwarding fails.

 	.. note::

-		As of this writing, the installer's ``--terminal`` option is not compatible with Windows PowerShell.
-As a result, if you want to install on a remote non-Windows server from a Windows terminal, use the old-style command prompt, or a third party terminal emulator.
+		As of this writing, the ``--terminal`` option is not compatible with Windows PowerShell.
+You can use a third party terminal emulator (e.g. PuTTY) instead.
+Correct rendering of lines can depend on terminal settings.

 #.
 Use the installer to complete the sequence of steps in the ``Tasks`` area.

 	* You can usually accept default responses.
-	* On Cray, the platform and vector type popups should be set explicitly.
+	* On Cray, the platform and vector type popups should be set manually.
 	* For now use OpenMP for the accelerator.
 	* The installer can configure for GPGPU, but you may need to fulfill some prerequisites as root for the compiler to succeed.